Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Off-road driving for the purpose of agriculture, quarrying, forestry, building work or civil engineering counts as duty time rather than driving time (see below).

-In any working day the maximum amount of ‘duty’ permitted is 11 hours, where driving is involved.
+In any working day, the maximum amount of ‘duty’ permitted is 11 hours, where driving is involved.
 If no driving is involved in a working day, the individual is exempt from the daily duty limit of 11 hours.
-A driver who does not drive for more than 4 hours on each day is exempt from the daily duty limit.
+A driver who doesn’t drive for more than four hours each day is exempt from the daily duty limit.

-This duty time does not include rest periods or breaks.
-For self-employed owner/drivers this duty time means driving a vehicle connected with their business.
+This duty time doesn’t include rest periods or breaks.
+For self-employed owner/drivers, this duty time means driving a vehicle connected with their business.

 Drivers of vehicles used by the following, are exempt from the duty limit (but not the driving limit):